hazzaaclark/hazzaaclark/README.md

 - Assistant Reverse Engineer for the Sonic Heroes PC Decomp (2023 - Present)

-- Edited over 100+ videos as Freelance; garnering over 1 million views (2020 - Present)
+- Edited over 100+ videos as Freelance; garnering over 1 million views (2020 - 2023)

-- Part of the Formula One Silverstone Team as an Engineer (2023)
+- Part of the Formula One Silverstone Team as an Engineer (2022)

 - Game Design Course Representative @ Newcastle & Stafford College Groups (2020 - 2022)